Suppression of quantized heat flow by the dielectric response of a compressible strip at the quantum Hall edge: Finite-range coupling to independent local centers

 Therefore the group velocity is reduced (negative linear shift), and the leading nonlinear correction is \emph{convex} (positive $k^3$ term).
 Both effects are set by the same static $\chi_q^0$ and the geometry of the coupling via the positive moments $M_0$ and $M_2$.

-It is worth noting that the convex curvature of the plasmon dispersion [Eq.~\eqref{eq:dwk-FF}], which in the present framework emerges from the dielectric back action of the compressible strip, reproduces the trend previously identified in Ref.~\cite{IvanRelaxation}.
+It is worth noting that the convex curvature of the plasmon dispersion [Eq.~\eqref{eq:dwk-FF}], which in the present framework arises from the dielectric back action of the compressible strip, reproduces the trend previously identified in Ref.~\cite{IvanRelaxation}.
 In that earlier work, a convex spectrum was shown to correlate with a reduction of the energy flux carried by the edge plasmon, a qualitative connection that reappears here despite the different microscopic origin of the effect.
+To quantify this connection, we introduce the dimensionless ratio

-Comparing the $T^4$ coefficient in Eq.~\eqref{eq:DeltaJ-TLS} to the $k^3$ coefficient in Eq.~\eqref{eq:dwk-FF} shows a parameter-free connection when expressed at the same energy scale:
+where $\delta\omega_{\rm nl}(k)$ denotes the nonlinear part of the correction to the plasmon dispersion.
+Comparing the $T^{4}$ coefficient in Eq.~\eqref{eq:DeltaJ-TLS} with the $k^{3}$ coefficient in Eq.~\eqref{eq:dwk-FF} yields a parameter-free universal value,

-where $\delta^{(3)}\omega_k\;\equiv\;(\chi_q^0/2\pi)\,M_2\,k^3$ is the nonlinear correction to the spectrum of plasmon.
-This provides an experimental cross-check for the scenario of local, gapped disorder with finite-range edge coupling.
-It is interesting to compare this ratio to that for the case of the lateral transport~\eqref{eq:D-relation} discussed in the previous section.
-The latter relation is less universal: it depends on the relative strength of the relaxation rate, and this fact may help in choosing the model of the environment in experiment.
+which provides an experimental cross-check for the scenario of local, gapped disorder with {\em finite-range} edge coupling.

+It is illuminating to contrast this with the case of lateral transport discussed in the previous section.
+Comparing the $T^{4}$ correction to the heat flux in Eq.~\eqref{eq:DJ-lowT-q} with the nonlinear spectral correction in Eq.~\eqref{eq:s4-regC}, one finds

+where $l_s=\sqrt{D/\gamma_s}$ is the relaxation length.
+In contrast to $\Lambda_{\rm FR}$, this ratio is not universal: it depends on the dimensionless parameter $(l_s/v)/\tau_s$, i.e., the ratio of the plasmon flight time $l_s/v$ to the relaxation time $1/\gamma_s$.
+This sensitivity to relaxation strength may therefore help distinguish between local dielectric and diffusive mechanisms in experiment.